henriquegemignani/decomp-toolkit/docs/match_learnings.md

 # Symbol matching: learnings

+## Validation correction — 2026-09-09

+These are historical observations and hypotheses.
+Reproduce them before treating them as current guarantees.
+The workflow scripts now live in the external `dtk-version-matching` repository; its `docs/validation_audit.md` records the audit and its README documents the replacement workflow.

+**The retail hash is a source-code oracle only if the tested compiled objects are actually linked.** The old split loop did not enable its proposed files in `configure.py`. `tools/project.py::add_unit` therefore selected extracted original objects for those files.
+Comparing their bytes in `main.elf` with the original DOL was circular.
+This invalidates the claimed direct-byte-confirmed promotions below as evidence of candidate source correctness.
+The old ELF fallback is now disabled unless explicit source-link provenance is supplied.

+`metadata.complete` comes from `Object.completed`, not a semantic completeness or byte-equality check.
+Objdiff's function and section scores are useful comparison evidence but do not cover arbitrary additional compiler output; the default relocation policy can also ignore differences.
+A missing section score, an empty section list, or an adjacent auto-named symbol is not proof of a match.

+The corrected workflow has two gates:

+- `discover_splits.py` retains partial code splits when compiling them increases matched code without regressing an existing unit, while the retail build checks split integrity.
+Fragmented proposals are tested as broader code ranges instead of throwing away all but one small cluster.
+It can extend existing partial splits.
+- `verify_source_units.py` actually enables candidate compiled objects, verifies they occur in the linker dependency graph, requires the retail checksum and raw DOL equality, and only then records generated source-link settings.

+The initial PAL report was 6.5565% matched code overall (6.6154% DOL-only), despite the much larger split-presence counts below.
+The first 100-proposal discovery pass reached 16.5924% overall, with the same 3,908,836-byte denominator.
+These are objdiff matching percentages, not whole-source linkage percentages.

+Other corrections: `--dtk` must reach both matching and configure/Ninja, so a downloaded tool cannot silently replace the analysis build.
+One failed trial does not permanently disprove a unit, and address-proximity blame after a failed hash is a heuristic rather than independent proof.
+An SCC demonstrates inconsistent graph constraints; it does not itself prove every boundary or the graph model is correct.
+Speculative explanations below, including BSS packing and the alleged `.ctors` path-prefix bug, remain hypotheses unless independently reproduced.

 Working notes from building and tuning [`dtk match`](../README.md#match).
 Where `match_plan.md` (if present) says what's left to do, this says what was learned getting here — the wrong turns, the surprising measurements, and the reasoning that isn't obvious from the code alone.
 All